Who is LIAR?

 ANTI FAST FASHION

 I get pretty riled up about fast, cheap fashion being made in overseas; can you image a dress or shirt being bought at cost price for less than a cup of coffee?
-How is this acceptable?
+That's unreal!

-I am not saying you have to go out and buy designer clothing like Burberry or Chanel to be ethical because yikes, I for one cannot afford that; but it is about buying what you need, making sure it is something you will use forever and that the quality and sustainability is there to ensure it does last forever.
+I'm not saying to go out and buy designer clothing like Burberry or Chanel to be ethical, because yikes, I for one cannot afford that; but it is about buying what you need, making sure it is something you will use forever and that the quality and sustainability is there to ensure it does last forever.

 The world is not disposable, once we completely wreck it – then sorry that’s it - gone!
-This statement is what keeps me asking questions, makes me change my routine and shop better and less wasteful and what drives a positive change on LIAR.
+This statement is what keeps me asking questions, makes me continue on my ethical routine and shop better and less wasteful and what drives a positive change on LIAR.

-If you ever meet us, make sure you come for a chat and send an email– we would love to know where you stand and what your views are.
+If you ever meet us, make sure you come for a chat and send an email– we would love to know where you stand and what your views are, plus I love a good chat!

 We are constantly learning and wanting to know what you want so please tell us what is going on – email firstname.lastname@example.org!